senatov/spring-boot-primerfaces-sheduler/README.md

 # spring-primerfaces-catalog

-Drill in thema prim faces / spring boot
+Drill in theme prim faces / spring boot

-1) slf4j bind to autowire - done
+1) slf4j bind to @autowired - done
-2) find start URL boot classes - in process
+2) find start URL for browser in boot classes and start default browser automatically - in process.